devxhub/django-boilerplate/README.md

 4. Register the new app by adding it to the `LOCAL_APPS` list in `config/settings/base.py`, integrating it as an official component of your project.

-## For Readers of Two Scoops of Django

-You may notice that some elements of this project do not exactly match what we describe in Chapter 3.
-The reason for that is this project, amongst other things, serves as a test bed for trying out new ideas and concepts.
-Sometimes they work, sometimes they don't, but the end result is that it won't necessarily match precisely what is described in the book I co-authored.

 ## "Your Stuff"

 Scattered throughout the Python and HTML of this project are places marked with "your stuff".
 This is where third-party libraries are to be integrated with your project.